- Who should we appoint as our COFA (compliance officer for finance and administration)?

 24. When would our reporting accountant need to qualify our Accountants’ Report and submit it to the SRA?

-Since November 2015, the SRA has modified its approach to the accountant’s report, and now only requires qualified reports to be submitted.
 Your accountant will be expected to use professional judgement when preparing the report and in deciding if it should be submitted.

 The SRA’s view is that reports should only be submitted where the breach is material and client money is at risk.
 A material breach may be one where there is intention to breach the rules, or if there is a significant weakness in the processes and controls in the practice which has led to the breach.